jethrojones/website/_notes/Magic Mind.md

 {% if page.image %} <img src="{{ page.image }}" alt=""> {% endif %}
-Magic Mind reached out to me about a sponsorship for my [[5 Best RTI Episodes on Transformative Principal|podcast]].
+[Magic Mind](https://www.magicmind.com/PRINCIPAL20) reached out to me about a sponsorship for my [[5 Best RTI Episodes on Transformative Principal|podcast]].

+If after reading this, you think you want to try Magic Mind, you can use the code PRINCIPAL20 for a sweet discount, and I'll [[Delusional dreams of excess freedom|instantly become rich and famous]].

 And, since one of my goals this year is to experiment and document, I’m going to keep a log of how it works and how I feel while taking it.